Gebang

-There is no assuring historical backgrounds or inscription records concerning the temple.
-However the high proportional of the temple feet indicate that the temple was built in old period of Kingdom of Mataram, c.
+There are no assuring historical backgrounds or inscription records concerning the temple.
+However the high proportion of the temple feet indicates that the temple was built in the old period of Kingdom of Mataram, c.
 730 to 800.

 Discovery

 In November 1936, a villager discovered a Ganesha statue.
-The Art and Archaeological Services (Oudheid Dienst) led an excavation and discovered that the Ganesha statue was the part of a small stone building.
-The archaeological excavation was conducted that year and discovered a temple ruin, the andesite stones that parts of the roof and the base is appeared to be intact.
-Besides the parts of the building, the excavation also yielded some artifacts such as potteries, statuettes, stone box (peripih), and lingam.
+The Art and Archaeological Services (Oudheid Dienst) led an excavation and discovered that the Ganesha statue was part of a small stone building.
+The archaeological excavation was conducted that year and discovered a temple ruin, the andesite stones that parts of the roof and the base appeared to be intact.
+Besides the parts of the building, the excavation also yielded some artifacts such as pottery, statuettes, stone boxes (peripih), and lingam.
 The temple is named "Gebang" as the name of the village.
-During its discovery, the temple wall and roof collapsed, however the base was still intact.
+During its discovery, the temple wall and roof collapsed, however, the base was still intact.
 The temple ruin was buried under Mount Merapi volcanic lahar sediments.
-The temple was reconstructed by Van Romondt in 1937 to 1939.
+The temple was reconstructed by Van Romondt from 1937 to 1939.

 Structure

 Gebang temple displayed Hindu temple features.
 The square base is measured 5.25 x 5.25 metres, and the temple is 7.75 metres in height.
-There is no entrance stairs, or probably one was made from organic wooden material that already decayed.
-The temple faces east with entrance located on the eastern side.
-On each side of the portal there are two niches which were filled with statues of Nandiswara on the right side.
+There are no entrance stairs, or probably one was made from organic wooden material that already decayed.
+The temple faces east with the entrance located on the eastern side.
+On each side of the portal, there are two niches which were filled with statues of Nandiswara on the right side.
 In November 1989 the head of Nandiswara was stolen.
-The left niche probably hosted a Mahakala statue as the counterpart of Nandiswara, however there was no Mahakala statue ever discovered here.
-In the inner chamber there is a Yoni placed in the center of the room.
+The left niche probably hosted a Mahakala statue as the counterpart of Nandiswara, however, there was no Mahakala statue ever discovered here.
+In the inner chamber, there is a Yoni placed in the center of the room.